Skip to content

 Claims per year where a higher deductible breaks even with lower premium.

-Find the number of claims per year where higher deductible with lower premium breaks even with low deductible.
-Instant result with methodology shown.
+Find the number of claims per year where a higher deductible with lower premium breaks even with a lower deductible at higher premium.

 What this tool does